 Once you arrive at your training site, you will be notified of your workshop's floor and room location.

-Off-campus sessions will be held in Capitol Federal Hall and LEEP 2.
+Off-campus sessions will be held in Capitol Federal Hall.
 If your session is in Capitol Federal Hall parking is available in Lot 90, across from the building.
-If your session is in the Engineering Complex, parking is available in Lot 54, across from the building.
 KU Parking has more information about parking lot locations.

 Capitol Federal Hall: 1st floor, adjacent to Business Auditorium, Room 1111

 Wescoe Hall: Room 3522, ADA Accessible and Room 3523, ADA Accessible (both adjacent to the two large lecture halls)

 Accommodations for students with disabilities should be made through the Student Access Center.
 They are located in Room 22, Strong Hall, 1450 Jayhawk Blvd.
 You can contact them by phone at 785-864-4064 or email them at email@example.com.
 For additional information, check out their website: https://access.ku.edu/